typescript-eslint/typescript-eslint/packages/eslint-plugin-typescript/docs/rules/adjacent-overload-signatures.md

-# Enforces member overloads to be consecutive.
+# Require that member overloads be consecutive (adjacent-overload-signatures)

 Grouping overloaded members together can improve readability of the code.